Hillary Clinton says Donald Trump should be treated as any other citizen in DOJ investigation – KION546

 By Rashard Rose and Morgan Rimmer, CNN

-Former Secretary of State Hillary Clinton said Sunday that she believes Donald Trump should be treated as any other citizen and not as a former President and potential future candidate when it comes to the Department of Justice’s investigation into his potential mishandling of classified documents.
+Former Secretary of State Hillary Clinton said Sunday that she believes Donald Trump should be treated as any other citizen when it comes to the Department of Justice’s investigation into his potential mishandling of classified documents.

 “He’s not the president, and we do have some special exceptions for someone actually in the office.
 So, I do think that, just like any American, if there is evidence, that evidence should be pursued,” Clinton told CNN’s Dana Bash on “State of the Union.”

-Note: CLARIFICATION: This story has been updated to more accurately reflect Hillary Clinton’s remarks on how Donald Trump should be treated in the Mar-a-Lago investigation.